Thank you to all of the organizations that submitted!

 How does this year's LA2050 Grants Challenge work?

 This year, we're shifting the focus of public voting from organizations.

-First, we're asking Angelenos to vote for the issues that matter most to them, online from April 18th to May 6th, 2022.
-Then, we'll announce the top-voted issues and open grant applications to organizations working in those areas.
-Last, we'll evaluate all of the proposals and award our annual $1 million in grant funding.
+First, we asked Angelenos to vote for the issues that matter most to them, online from April 18th to May 6th, 2022.
+Then, we announced the top-voted issues and open grant applications to organizations working in those areas.
+Finally, we'll evaluate all of the proposals in collaboration with SJP Los Angeles and award our annual $1 million in grant funding on September 12th, 2022.

-How can my organization apply for funding through this year's LA2050 Grants Challenge?
+Is my organization eligible to apply for funding through the LA2050 Grants Challenge?

 What are the benefits of applying to the LA2050 Grants Challenge?

 Beyond the potential to receive a grant for your work, we believe that applying to the challenge will provide additional benefits including:

 - The opportunity to participate in a first-of-its-kind regional effort

 - Increased awareness and exposure via our public platform

 - Increased understanding of LA’s social impact landscape